munificent/craftinginterpreters/book/optimization.md

 Enough pontificating, let's get some performance charts going up and to the right.
 The first optimization we'll do, it turns out, is about the *tiniest* possible change we could make to our VM.
-There's a lot of scaffolding around the change we'll have to deal with, but the main optimization itself is pint-sized.

 When I first got the bytecode virtual machine that clox is descended from working, I did what any self-respecting VM hacker would do.
 I cobbled together a